IMMIGRATION RESOURCES

 U.S. Citizenship and Immigration Services (USCIS)

-Phone: 800-375-5283
+Phone: 800-375-5283 TDD: 800-769-1833

 Provides accurate and useful information regarding citizenship and immigration services, granting immigration and citizenship benefits, promoting awareness and understanding of citizenship.
 To

-schedule an appointment visit the website above!
+schedule an appointment, visit the website above!

 Email: info@freedomhousedetroit.org